 CPT 92526 + CPT 97032: Medicare Correct Coding Initiative (CCI) edits automatically deny payment of CPT 97032 when billed on the same day as CPT 92526 and performed by speech-language pathologists.
 The Centers for Medicare & Medicaid Services (CMS) rejected arguments that 92526 and 97032 should be billed on the same day, stating that the former is an umbrella code for services performed to meet dysphagia treatment goals.

 Private health plans may allow this pair to be billed on the same day if CPT 92526 represents treatment time that is distinct from CPT 97032 and the medical record indicates that CPT 92526 comprises treatment techniques not administered during e-stim.
 Treatment techniques common to attended electrical stimulation are cueing, feeding and tactile stimulation.
 Techniques that may be distinct from e-stim are:

 CPT 97014 is "electrical stimulation (unattended)."
 This untimed code is not appropriate for dysphagia treatment if the SLP must be present to activate electrical stimulation at the appropriate moment.
 Incidentally, Medicare providers must convert this 97014 to G0283, "electrical stimulation, other than wound (unattended)."

 **ASHA does not endorse any specific treatment products or techniques.**

-For further information regarding coding and payment issues, contact the health care economics and advocacy team at email@example.com.
+For further information regarding coding and payment issues, contact the health care policy team at email@example.com.
 For information regarding clinical issues, contact the health care services team at firstname.lastname@example.org.